Petre Gheorghe: Communist Youth militant

 On August 1, 1931, prompted by the world economic crisis, Communist Youth activists staged protests across the country.
 Gheorghe was one of the protest leaders in Bazargic, and found himself detained by police.
 After four days in custody, he appeared before the Caliacra Tribunal, and was cleared of all charges.
 Later that year, Gheorghe crossed into the Soviet Union as a delegate to the 5th Congress of the PCdR in Moscow.
 There, he spoke about Dobruja's oppressed peasantry, also informing the party about the fraud and political repression during the previous elections.

 In April 1932, the PCdR cell in Bucharest provided the Dobruja chapter subversive brochures and illegal newspapers, including Scânteia and Tânărul Leninist ("The Young Leninist"), storing them in three suitcases.
 The whole operation was being followed by Siguranța, the secret police, which proceeded to arrest Petre Gheorghe and his colleague, a Bogdan Vasilef Pavloff.
 Gheorghe refused to collaborate with the authorities.
 He was convicted to 15 days in jail for spreading communist propaganda.

 After he was released from the penitentiary in Constanța, Gheorghe moved back to Iași, tasked with putting out an illegal printing press and the newspaper Tânărul Muncitor ("Young Worker").
 During the Grivița Strike of 1933, Gheorghe coordinated solidarity protests in both Bacău and Buhuși, collecting money and aid for the striking workers.
 He was again arrested on the night of October 4/5, 1933 in Chișinău, Bessarabia, charged with having spread communist agitprop.
 He was court-martialed and convicted to 3 months in prison, 5 years loss of civil rights, and a 500-lei fine (later commuted to a 10-day prison sentence).
 He was freed on April 24, 1935, after having served his time in Caliacra Penitentiary.

 He then settled in Bucharest, where he was named Secretary of the Central Committee of the Union of Communist Youth.
 For the next two years, Gheorghe was able to evade Siguranța and create anti-fascist committees in Grivița's CFR Workshops, as well as in Voina şi Lemaître factories.
-As the Romanian delegate to the Young Communist International Congress in 1936, he was arrested in the Czechoslovakian city of Košice, and expelled from that country following several weeks in prison.
+As the Romanian delegate to the Young Communist International Congress in 1936, he was arrested in the Czechoslovak city of Košice, and expelled from that country following several weeks in prison.
 Shortly after returning to Romania, the PCdR opted to disband the Communist Youth, with scores of its members having been exposed and arrested.
 Gheorghe wrote a letter to the leadership of the party, whereby he voiced his displeasure.

 Returning to Bazargic, he attempted to mobilize the workers to start striking actions.
 He was again conscripted and spent the year 1939 in a military unit in Galați, but returned in 1940 to lead the PCdR regional committee in Dobruja.